“I’ll prove it to you!” exclaims Jack Kosakowski.

 You’ll even find there’s a Sales and Marketing alignment summit.

-To examine how people think Sales and Marketing should align, I carefully reviewed the top 50 search results.
+To examine best practices for Sales and Marketing alignment, I carefully reviewed the top 50 search results.

-You probably don’t want to spend as much time on this as I did, so I created a summary of the suggestions that you can read here.
+You probably don’t want to spend as much time on this as I did, so I created a summary of the recommendations that you can read here.

-Some of the suggestions will clearly have a positive impact.
+Some of the recommendations will clearly have a positive impact.

 It’s hard to disagree, for example, that a robust lead hand-off process should be implemented, that Sales and Marketing must define and agree the customer buying process and that they must communicate regularly.